Marja': Other clerical titles

 The title of an ayatollah is bestowed when a scholar/cleric reaches the level in the hawza (seminary) where his students and followers trust him to answer their questions on religious issues.
 An ayatollah must also have published a juristic book, known as a risalah amaliyah—a manual or treatise of practical religious rulings arranged according to topics dealing with ritual purity, worship, social issues, business, and political affairs.
 The risalah contains an ayatollah's fatwas on different topics, according to his knowledge of the most authentic Islamic sources and their application to current life.
 Traditionally only the most renowned ayatollahs of the given time published a risalah.
-Today, however, many ayatollahs of varying degrees of illustriousness have published one, while some of the renowned ones have refused to do so.
+Although some of the most well-known ayatollahs have declined to write one, numerous others of very prestigious backgrounds have done so in recent years.